brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 ## Implementation Experience

 I implemented this in Clang, on top of the p2996 reflection branch.
-Code can be found in my fork in the `template-strings`{.op} branch [here](https://github.com/brevzin/llvm-project/tree/template-strings) (you can see the diff against p2996 [here](https://github.com/bloomberg/clang-p2996/compare/p2996...brevzin:llvm-project:template-strings)) I'm sure there are better ways to do some of what I did.
+Code can be found in my fork in the `compiler-explorer/barry`{.op} branch: [here](https://github.com/brevzin/llvm-project/tree/compiler-explorer/barry).
+I'm sure there are better ways to do some of what I did.
 The implementation includes the design laid out in this section, including UDL support, and also the library support — the concept, new overloads of formatting function templates, a new `s` literal operator for `string`, and a new `string` constructor (but only for `std::string` specifically).

-It can also be used on [compiler explorer](https://compiler-explorer.com/z/hKer7vE9r).
+It can also be used on [compiler explorer](https://compiler-explorer.com/z/bM3W8fedY).

-The only difference between this paper and the implementation is that instead of introducing the type `std::interpolation`, I just made `_Interpolation` implicitly defined at global scope for convenience.
+The only difference between the implementation and what's being proposed is that I didn't add a new `<interpolation>` header.
+All the interpolation stuff is defined in `<format>` (or rather, in implementation-defined, smaller headers that are exposed via `<format>`).

-This does raise the question of how `std::interpolation` should be defined.
-Should this facility really require a new header?
-Maybe it's a sufficiently trivial type (an aggregate with no member functions and just four data members, each of scalar type) that the compiler can just generate it?
-Maybe we don't care about additional headers because `import std;` anyway?

-The same question goes for if we want to implement the [concept](#the-templatestring-concept) by way of annotation.
-That annotation would be an empty type, could the compiler just create it?

 ## More Formal Lexing Specification